 All artwork by Sophie-Louise White Contemporary British sculptor

 'Heron (bronze Flying/Landing life size Heron garden/Pond statues)' by Sophie-Louise White

 Description: Bronze Lifesize Flying and Alighting or Landing Herons with Wings Spread Out for Outdoors Outside in the Garden, the Yard or by the Lake or Pond Created by the wonderful Wild Life and Wild Bird Sculptor Sophie Louise White using the Lost- wax Bronze traditional process.
 Life Size Heron Coming into Land sculptures for sale.

 Size: 214 x 120 x 100 cm (height x width x depth) It is a maquette sculpture It is a lifesize sculpture

 'Swallow (Swooping Blue Bird bronze statues or sculptures)' by Sophie-Louise White

-Description: Bronze Swooping and Flying Life Size Swallow or Blue Bird Sculptures for Indoors Inside or Interior display in the Home or Workplace for sale, by the Brilliant Sculptress Sophie Louise White Whose sheer love of the Anmal Kingdom Shines through in this and all her other Wild Life and Wild Bird Art Sculptures.
+Description: Bronze Swooping and Flying Life Size Swallow or Blue Bird Sculptures for Indoors Inside or Interior display in the Home or Workplace for sale, by the Brilliant Sculptress Sophie Louise White Whose sheer love of the Animal Kingdom Shines through in this and all her other Wild Life and Wild Bird Art Sculptures.
 See Also her Boxing Mad March Hares, Alighting Heron.
-Perched Kingfisher The Mischievous Mice in "Seventh Heaven" Flying Swallow
+Perched Kingfisher The Mischievous Mice and cheese Flying Swallow

 Size: 44 x 18 x 14 cm (height x width x depth) It is a lifesize sculpture